Catalog quickstart guide

 3. Connection/Variable info - this will not likely need to be modified for local development, though the values will need to be changed in production

-4. Other config - misc. configuration settings, some of which are useful for local dev
+4. Other config - misc. configuration settings, some of which are useful for local development

 The .env file does not need to be modified if you only want to run the tests.